Team: Huntress Managed Managed Endpoint Detection and Response (EDR)

 With a properly configured MDM policy, the Agent and the system extension should install silently, with FDA and the network content filter, without prompting the user for approval.

-If the user is asked to approve the extension or allow control of network traffic, double-check that you have created the necessary profiles for the system extension and network content filter, entered everything correctly in the MDM policy, and deployed that policy out to the endpoints.
+If the user is presented with any prompts, double-check that you have the most up-to-date version of the Huntress-provided mobileconfig and have created the necessary profiles for the system extension and network content filter, entered everything correctly in the MDM policy, and deployed that policy out to the endpoints.

 Install with RMM